JLuc/scribus-project-manager/README.md

 * `-find "a string"` searches string in textes of all chapters
 - `-xmlfind "CNAME='mystyle'"` searches string in the wholocal le XML of all chapters (technical uses only)

-The example makbook script takes care of deleting all conditional hyphens before performing the search (and also the xmlsearch)
+The example makebook script takes care of deleting all conditional hyphens before performing the search (and also the xmlsearch)
 Results are displayed and also stored in the .found.tmp file

 There is also a `-replace` option